roman-gs/love-climbing/README.md

 # Portfolio Project 1 - HTML/CSS Essentials: Discover Climbing

-[Discover Climbing](https://roman-gs.github.io/love-climbing/index.html) is a website intended to explain the differences between the three main discplines of sport climbing.
-It allows climbing enthusiasts to get a better understanding of each discipline's characteristics and subscribe to the website newletter.
+[Discover Climbing](https://roman-gs.github.io/love-climbing/index.html) is a website intended to explain the differences between the three main disciplines of sport climbing.
+It allows climbing enthusiasts to get a better understanding of each discipline's characteristics and subscribe to the website newsletter.
 Visitors can also watch professional climbers perform their art in the Videos section.

 It was developed as part of the first module in the Full Stack Software Development course dispensed by the [Code Institute](https://codeinstitute.net), using HTML & CSS.

 ![Multi-device-test](/assets/readme-images/amiresponsive.jpg)